yingj4/yingj4.github.io/_pages/moreAboutMe.md

 I enjoy listening to all kinds of music in my spare time and when working out at the gym.
 [Jay Chou](https://en.wikipedia.org/wiki/Jay_Chou) is my favorite.
 I also listen to songs by [Urashimasakatasen](https://en.wikipedia.org/wiki/Urashimasakatasen) (especially [Senra](https://utaite.fandom.com/wiki/Senra)), [Nqrse](https://utaite.fandom.com/wiki/Nqrse), [Linkin Park](https://en.wikipedia.org/wiki/Linkin_Park), and [Hacken Lee](https://en.wikipedia.org/wiki/Hacken_Lee).

-## TV Series
+## Others
-I love Deadpool (both the comic one and the one Ryan Reynolds plays).
-I am a big fan of Marvel.
+I enjoy learning social science, philosophy, and psychology as a hobby.
+It helps me get to know this world better.

-I also love the TBBT series.
-TBBT is one of the reasons why I want to do a Ph.D. (half-kidding).
+For the TV series, I love Deadpool (both the comic one and the one Ryan Reynolds plays).
+I was a big fan of Marvel until The Avengers: Endgame.
+I also love the TBBT series, the Sherlock Holmes series, and the Fast & Furious series.